ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When we write a Node.js application, the initial focus is often on functionality — getting things up and running for your first users.
 But…</blockquote>

 <h3>4.
-Configuring Node.js with OpenTelemetry and KloudMate - <a href="https://medium.com/kloudmate/configuring-node-js-with-opentelemetry-and-kloudmate-d447dc5ef01e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Secret Headers to Secure Your Backend Application - <a href="https://medium.com/@arunangshudas/top-5-secret-headers-to-secure-your-backend-application-fbb8f6a5d525" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KloudMate`**
+✍️ **posted by `Arunangshu Das`**

-<blockquote>Effective monitoring and observability are essential for ensuring the performance and reliability of software applications.
-Node.js, known…</blockquote>
+<blockquote>When it comes to securing your backend, you probably already know the basics: HTTPS, authentication, and maybe some rate limiting.
+But did…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>